-That’s why I created this disclaimer template for you.
+That’s why I created this health coach disclaimer template for you.
 It’s great for online entrepreneurs, coaches, and creatives.
 And don’t worry about it being too hard to fill out!
 It comes with a Video How-To Tutorial where I walk you through what each paragraph means and where to fill-in-the-blanks.

 Health coaching is particularly tricky because the general public is still figuring out who we are and what we do.
 Are we nutritionists?
 Can we prescribe?
 Can we talk to them about lab work?
 What about supplements?
 These things are all being worked out.

 In the meantime, if you’re just starting out and looking to take the initial step of legal protection for your business, a health coach disclaimer is the way to go.
 You can grab the disclaimer and other legal forms in my template shop.
 For example, once you start working with clients 1-on-1, a client agreement is crucial (Spoiler alert: I’ve got one of those in the shop too).